magenta-aps/osdatascanner/docs/data-sources.md

 ### Notes on sitemaps

-When using a sitemap, OS2datascanner will emit the specified root page and the files enumerated in the sitemap, _and nothing else_.
+When using a sitemap, OSdatascanner will emit the specified root page and the files enumerated in the sitemap, _and nothing else_.
 Crawling is disabled when using a sitemap, which can provide better performance.

-Starting with release 3.22.2, OS2datascanner also supports [Google's image extensions](https://developers.google.com/search/docs/crawling-indexing/sitemaps/image-sitemaps) to the sitemap schema.
+Starting with release 3.22.2, OSdatascanner also supports [Google's image extensions](https://developers.google.com/search/docs/crawling-indexing/sitemaps/image-sitemaps) to the sitemap schema.
 Earlier releases do not support the extensions: only those links present in a `<loc />` tag are emitted.

-OS2datascanner trusts the hints provided by a sitemap over the information provided by HTTP headers: if the `<lastmod />` element contains a last modification date for a URL, then its `Last-Modified` header value won't even be fetched.
+OSdatascanner trusts the hints provided by a sitemap over the information provided by HTTP headers: if the `<lastmod />` element contains a last modification date for a URL, then its `Last-Modified` header value won't even be fetched.
 (This header is often overridden by a proxy server or web cache, so its value can be less reliable.)

-OS2datascanner also implements a sitemap extension, the `<hints />` element, that can be used to give the same behaviour for the `Content-Type` header:
+OSdatascanner also implements a sitemap extension, the `<hints />` element, that can be used to give the same behaviour for the `Content-Type` header:

 ```xml